Profile information Member settings

 Directors and people with significant control of a company have the right to suppress their residential address from public inspection at Companies House.

-To remove your home address, you can apply at a cost of £32 for each document you wish to suppress.
+To remove your home address, you can apply by post at a cost of £30 for each document you wish to suppress.
 You must provide an alternative correspondence address if you're still appointed to a live company, such as a current director.
 This will replace your home address on the public register.
 Note that this process cannot be used if the home address has been used as a company's registered office address.

 PAYE